astralord/astralord.github.io/_posts/2024-10-01-transformer-inference-optimization-toolset.md

     return exp_logits / exp_logits.sum()
 ```

 The naive implementation of softmax scans $\mathbf{x}$ 2 times - one to calculate normalization term and another to compute output vector $\mathbf{y}$.
-Unfortunately, on real hardware, such implementation has a serios flaw: for $\mathbf{x}_i \geq 89$ exponentiation results in infinity for bf16 and fp32.
+Unfortunately, on real hardware, such implementation has a serious flaw: for $\mathbf{x}_i \geq 89$ exponentiation results in infinity for bf16 and fp32.
 And here's a trick to avoid overflow: notice that for any constant $m$:

 $$
 \begin{aligned}